microbecode/Solarmine/README.md

 * Owner3: 15%
 * Owner4: 25%

-Let us further say that the contract is sent 100 rewards and the token's total supply is 1000.
+Let us further say that you want to distribute 100 rewards and the token's total supply is 1000.
-First we reduce the balance of the blacklisted address, so for the calculations the total supply is 500.
+First the frontend reduces the balance of the blacklisted addresses, so for the calculations the total supply is 500.
 Since we also don't give rewards to the blacklisted address, its share of the tokens is ignored.
 Therefore, the three remaining owners get rewards with the following distribution:
 * Owner1: 20% of 100
 * Owner3: 30% of 100
 * Owner4: 50% of 100

-#### Batch reward sending

-Since we are looping through all of the token holders, the solution doesn't fully scale if there are too many holders.
-Once a certain holder amount is reached, the distribution can't be executed anymore since its gas requirements are above the blockchain's block gas limit.
-In BSC network, the limit is somewhere around 2000 token holders.

-To mitigate this issue, the rewards can be sent in batches.

-There are two main phases in batch sending:
-1. Initiate the batch process (`initiateBatch` function), which does the following:
-    1. Takes a snapshot of the token's current data (token holders, their balances and stuff like that)
-    1. Ignores possibly blacklisted address for the reward calculations
-    1. Stores the given reward amount to be used for the batches
-    1. This function takes parameter `batchSize` which is the desired size for the batches.
-Also the rewards are given as `value` for the function
-1. Start processing the batches (`processBatch` function), which does the following:
-    1. Processes the next batch
-    1. Call this function as many times as needed until all of the batches are processed.
-Once the last batch is processed, event `BatchCompleted` is emitted and the batch process is ended.
-Also, calling this function without a running batch reverts the transaction.
-    1. This function takes no parameters

-**Example**

-Let's say there are 10 token holders and you want to distribute 100 rewards in 3 batches.
-You do the following:
-1. Call `initiateBatch` with *4* as the `batchSize`.
-The batches will therefore be: 4 + 4 + 2 (equals 10 token holders).
-1. Call `processBatch` three times
+The distribution is then divided into batches, unless it fits within a single batch.

 ## Deployment

-To deploy the contracts, you need to do the following things:
-1. Deploy the token `MyToken`
-1. Deploy the reward contract.
-Give the deployed token address and the LP pool address as parameters

-There is an example deployment script in *scripts/deploy.js*.
-If you have Hardhat installed, you can run it (locally) with: `npx hardhat run scripts/deploy.js --network hardhat`.
+Manual deployment is easiest with flattened contracts.
+You can get flattened contracts with: `npx hardhat flatten contracts/SimpleRewards.sol > rewards.sol.txt` (not using the direct .sol suffix because it would cause conflicting contract names).

-If you use the example deployment script, remember the following things:
+If you are developmentally-oriented you can also deploy with the associated Hardhat deployment script.
-* Before deploying the token, remember to change the `tokenSupply`, `name` and `symbol`
-* After deploying the token, you need to create the liquidity pool with it
-* Once you have the liquidity pool setup, get its address and supply that as a parameter (`blacklistAddress`) to the reward contract, upon deployment.
-The parameter `underlying` is the token address

-So, in reality, you can't deploy everything with just the script, since you need to go create the LP after token deployment, but before rewards deployment.

 ## Verifying the contracts

-If the contracts need to be verified in some external service it's probably easiest to first create a flattened file of all of the contracts.
-This can be done with Hardhat: *npx hardhat flatten > flat.sol.txt* (not using the direct .sol suffix because it would cause conflicting contract names).
+Manually verifying the contracts is easiest if the flattened contract is used for deployment.

 The problem with the flattener is that the licensing comments are also included, one per each contract file.
 This is not acceptable for deployment, so you will need to manually remove the licensing lines from the flattened file (all of them except the first one).
 So remove each line which looks something like this: `// SPDX-License-Identifier: MIT` - except the first one.
+After that, it should be acceptable for the verifier.

 ## Unit tests

 All of the written contracts are covered with automated unit tests.
-You can browse the tests in the *test* folder, and you can run them with Hardhat: *npx hardhat test*
+You can browse the tests in the *test* folder, and you can run them with Hardhat: `npx hardhat test`